Find out about the court or tribunal

 With an oath, you swear to tell the truth on a religious book of your choice (e.g. the Koran or the New Testament).
 An affirmation means making a promise to tell the truth without a religious book.
 You can do either in court.

-Written statements made by witnesses who do not attend court are not acceptable in most cases.
-This is because the opposing party must have an opportunity in court to question your witnesses.
-You are given the same opportunity to question the opposing party’s witnesses.
+In most cases, written statements made by witnesses who do not attend court are not acceptable.
+This is because each party must have an opportunity in court to question the other party’s witnesses.